DanielMartensson/STM32-Libraries/MAX31865/ReadMe.md

 # MAX31865 RTD Temperature reader

 This library is made for the MAX31865 ADC with Software SPI connection.
 When this library, you can connect a 2/3/4 wire RTD temperature sensor and read its temperature.
-The first thing you need to do is change the user configuration and user calibration values in MAX31865.h file.

 This library has been tested with Nucleo-F446RE.